 There are certain things that one goes through life, never to be without.
 For most people nowadays, that includes a smart phone and an ATM card.
 And in your home, there are many things you never seem to be without either.
 Like a microwave.
 I can’t remember ever living without a microwave (aside from a very brief stint when we first moved to Germany, and it was more painful living without a dishwasher at that point) …until we moved to Berlin.

 When we moved to Germany 12 years ago, we bought a great built in microwave that fully served it’s purpose until we sold the far.
-It was really practical albeit small, but for cooking sweet potoes or warming up dinner for Mack, it was definitely sufficient.
+It was really practical albeit small, but for cooking sweet potatoes or warming up dinner for Mack, it was definitely sufficient.
+And I never gave much thought to taking cooking to the next level with a versatile convection microwave.
+But maybe I should have.

 How To Warm Food Up Without a Microwave